Hardeepkumar197/Hardeepkumar197/README.md

 - 👋 Hi, I’m @Hardeepkumar197
-- 👀 I’m interested in web development,Android development
+- 👀 I’m interested in web development & Android development.
 - 🌱 I’m currently learning Full stack web development
 - 💞️ I’m looking to collaborate on open souce
+   Good knowledge in DSA+java,c++.

 <!---
 Hardeepkumar197/Hardeepkumar197 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.